nathangitter/PentatonicGameOfLife/README.md

 To modify the playground, I reccomend opening the `ConwayMatrixContainerProject.xcodeproj` file.
 This project contains a reference to the playground, and allows auto-complete and syntax highlighting for Swift files in the playground's `Sources` folder.

 ## Liscence
 Code is under an MIT liscence.
-Images and sounds are © 2018 Nathan Gitter and may not be re-used in any way.
+Images and sounds are © 2018 Nathan Gitter and may not be reused in any way.